syncfusion-content/javascript-docs/js/Gantt/Editing.md

 {% endhighlight %}

+You can also enable or disable the progressbar resizing by setting 'enableProgressbarResizing'.
+The following code example shows you to disable this property.

+{% highlight javascript %}

+    $("#GanttContainer").ejGantt({
+        //...
+        enableProgressBarResizing: false,
+    });

+{% endhighlight %}

 ## Predecessor Editing

 Update the predecessor details of a task using mouse interactions.
 The following code example shows how to enable predecessor editing.